HD60Hz/squad-lab1-store/README.md

 Result:
 > Successfully installed beautifulsoup4-4.8.0 bs4-0.0.1 soupsieve-1.9.3

 Our store need product quantities.
-But the Home24 website does not display them for their articles.
+But the Home24 website does not display them for it articles.
 We will generate fake and random quantities for each instance.
-Our LAZY managers won't notice any way
+Our LAZY managers won't notice anyway

 10 articles is enough